 It operates on Android Nougat, 7.0.1.

-- It is all round smartphone available on a budget and so it presents a good deal.
+It is an all-around smartphone available on a budget and so it presents a good deal.
 The performance is good enough for most users.

-- The specs of this phone are energy efficient, so you can make the battery last for a whole day.
+The specs of this phone are energy efficient, so you can make the battery lasts for a whole day.

 The J7 Sky Pro is a touchscreen 4G mobile phone operating on Android Marshmallow 6.0.
 The screen size is 5.5 inches and it comes with a display resolution of 1280 x 720 pixels.
 The dimensions are 3.09 x 6.0 x 0.30 inches.
 The RAM is 2 GB and the internal memory is 16GB, which can be expanded to a maximum of 128GB using a microSD card.
 The phone is powered by a Snapdragon 425 processor, clocking at a speed of 1.4 GHz.

 The front camera is 5 MP with a lens aperture of f/2.2.
 The primary or rear camera is 8MP resolution.
 It comes with connectivity options like Bluetooth 4.2 version.
 Other options include Wi-Fi capabilities; 4G LTE and an MP3 player.
 The phone is powered by a battery of 3300 mAh, offering a talking time of 31 hours.